Lochia After Childbirth: Stages, Warning Signs, and When to Call Your Doctor

 Women who’ve had a cesarean delivery face a higher risk of postpartum hemorrhage, with rates of 844.7 per 100,000 births compared to 544.9 for vaginal births.

-Multiple pregnancies further elevate these risks, with postpartum hemorrhage rates reaching 1,441.9 for twins and 2,444.4 for triplets.
+Multiple pregnancies raise that risk further, with postpartum hemorrhage rates reaching 1,441.9 for twins and 2,444.4 for triplets.

 Understanding Normal Versus Abnormal Lochia